How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 Putting It All Together

-Now that you are familiar with each level of conversational depth, the first thing you can do is identify which of them you rarely spend time in.
+Now that you are familiar with each level of conversational depth, the first thing you can do is identify which of the levels you rarely spend time in.

 Do you avoid small talk (level 2)?